terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 --------------------------------------------------------------------------

-### Difference between Object and Document in data entry
+### Difference between Object and Document Types

-The difference in Linking a Property to a Document than a Object is in how this data will be transformed into document form.
+The difference in Linking a Property to a Document than a Object is in how this data will be represented and managed in document form.

 Here is an example with bike data

 If **Station** is a Document Type you have to create a **Station** Document
-and link the id of the Document **Station** with the **start_station** property of the **Journey** Document
+and link the id of the Document **Station** with the **Journey** Document

 This means that if you remove one **Journey** Document it removes the link but not the data in the related **Station** document.